-Typically we will be aiming to arrange a test at the end of your course for the afternoon of the nearest Friday – but the aim more generally is always to simply ensure that you are best placed to successfully sit your practical driving test at your local testing centre within the shortest possible timeframe.
+Typically we will be aiming to arrange a test at the end of your course for the afternoon of the nearest Friday.
+Our book practical driving test next week aim to simply ensure that you are best placed to successfully sit your practical driving test at your local testing centre within the shortest possible timeframe.

 Because the UK’s testing body – the Driver and Vehicle Standards Agency – doesn’t provide vehicles, you will need to use your instructor’s car to carry out your test.
 This is another advantage in using our courses because it can be beneficial to sit your test in a vehicle you’ve already had a chance to become accustomed to driving.

 It tends to be the case that practical driving tests in London need to be booked at least two or three months in advance but we are almost always able to line up a test for you at the end of one of our courses at much shorter notice.

 The reason we’re able to do this is simply because we have such a large number of instructors and an amazing team working consistently in support of them behind the scenes every day – as a result, we are uniquely well placed to be made aware of opportunities to book test slots that open up as a result of last minute cancellations – and we can offer these slots to our course participants.